PHochmann/ctable/README.md

 ### Table get_empty_table()
 Returns a new table without any lines or set cells.
 All cells are styled to be left-aligned.
 Insertion begins at the upper left corner.
-You don't need to look into a table directly, it suffices to use the following functions to manipulate it.
+You don't need to look into a ```Table``` directly, it suffices to use the following functions to manipulate it.

 ### void print_table(Table \*table)
 Prints a table to stdout.
 This function is equivalent to ```fprint_table(table, stdout)```.